karisigurd4/Holodeck-Malfunction/README.md

 # Holodeck Malfunction
-A barely-functional episode generator held together by pure spite, duct tape, and GPT-powered hallucinations.
+A tv show episode generator pipeline held together by pure spite and GPT-powered hallucinations.
-It takes a one-line episode synopsis and somehow vomits out an AI-generated Star Trek fever dream with dialogue, voices, and lip-synced video.
+It takes a one-line episode synopsis and outputs an AI-generated Star Trek fever dream with dialogue, voices, and lip-synced video.

 [Example](https://www.youtube.com/watch?v=9KAWtlkWFpY)